slaclab/lume-ace3p/README.md

 ![logo](./logos/SLAC-lab-hires.png)
 # LUME-ACE3P

 LUME-ACE3P is a set of python code interfaces, written by David Bizzozero, for running ACE3P workflows (including Cubit and postprocessing routines) with the intent of running parameter sweeps or optimization problems.
-The base structure of LUME-ACE3P is built on [lume](https://github.com/slaclab/lume), written by Cristopher Mayes, and the optimization routines use [Xopt](https://github.com/xopt-org/Xopt), written by Ryan Roussel.
+The base structure of LUME-ACE3P is built on [lume](https://github.com/slaclab/lume), written by Christopher Mayes, and the optimization routines use [Xopt](https://github.com/xopt-org/Xopt), written by Ryan Roussel.

 # LUME-ACE3P Dependencies and Installation